AlfrescoArchive/alfresco-anaxes-shipyard/docs/guidelines/README.md

 * All images produced and published by Alfresco must be prefixed with “alfresco-”, for example “alfresco-content-services”
 * All images produced and published by the Activiti open source project must be prefixed with “activiti-”, for example “activiti-cloud-runtime-bundle”
-* Images intended to be used as a starting point for other images should be prefixed with "alfresco-base-"
+* All images whose purpose is to be the starting point for other images should contain "base" in their name

 ### Versioning

-In-development images must be identified with a tag ending with "-SNAPSHOT" or "-JIRA-NUMBER" (for story/feature branches) and stored in the "alfresco-incubator" namespace.

-The version number should reflect the version of the main artifact(s) the docker image is deploying.
-For example, our base Java image includes the OS and Java so the version would be similar to “oracle-8u151-centos-7.4”.

-Where appropriate “alias” versions should also be provided, for example, if consumers want to always use the latest Java update version they could use the “centos-7.4-oracle-8” version.

-Individual teams may choose how many alias versions they wish to provide.
+We will follow the approach adopted by the Docker community and provide a very specific version/tag that reflects the version of the artifact(s) being deployed as well as a set of "alias" versions for those that always want to use the most current version.

 Occasionally an image update is required to fix a bug in the Dockerfile or to fix a vulnerability in a package included in the image.
-In this scenario the approach the Docker community follows must be used, wherein the image gets updated with the same version/tag.
+In this scenario the approach the Docker community follows will be used, wherein the image gets updated with the same version/tag.
 Every time a released image is updated a unique digest is created, the shortened version of the digest must be used to create an additional tag of the image for those consumers that wish to rely on an exact image and avoid the “floating” version issue.

-Using the Java base image example above the following tag would also be created “centos-7.4-oracle-8u151-882c834c0fba”.
+To demonstrate with an example, the Content Services image may choose to use the following tags:

+* alfresco-content-services:5.2.2.1
+* alfresco-content-services:5.2.2.1-a719933fb4df
+* alfresco-content-services:5.2.2
+* alfresco-content-services:5.2

+It will be left to individual teams to decide how many alias versions they want to provide.

+If multiple “flavors” of an image are to provided i.e. based on a different OS, the tag should include the version of each relevant artifact, following the Docker top-down format: ```<version>-<optional flavor>-<dependency>-<dependency flavor/version>....<dependency>-<dependency flavor/version>``` where .... represents each “layer”, the official [OpenJDK](https://hub.docker.com/_/openjdk) and [Tomcat](https://hub.docker.com/_/tomcat) images provide some good examples.

+The tag to be used will be specified in a properties file and a script will be used to apply the tag.

+To prevent overwrites an image tag will be updated when a new product version or feature/story branch is created.
+During the development phase an image will use a "-SNAPSHOT" suffix on the product branch and a "-JIRA-NUMBER" suffix on feature/story branches.
+The suffix will be removed prior to creating a pull/merge request.

+Bamboo builds will push the in-development images on every build.

-The repository containing the Dockerfile must also be tagged with the shortened digest so that consumers can examine the exact state of a given image, if desired.
+A manual release stage will be provided in the build plan to push non-SNAPSHOT versions.
+An image tag and all it's aliases will be updated during release.
+This will also tag the GitHub repository with the tag containing the digest so that consumers can examine the exact state of a given image, if desired.

-TODO: Include diagram to demonstrate once versioning has been agreed.

 ### Image Creation